utabuechler/uBAM/README.md

-Here we collect all our code for our nature journal.
+Here we collect all our code for our ''Unsupervised Behavior Analysis and Magnification'' project.

 #System requirements
 The software was tested on `Ubuntu 18.04`.